jundalisay/superb/content/en/research/mohammad/quran/sura-075.md

-75. RESURRECTION (al-Qiyamah)
+---
+title: "RESURRECTION (al-Qiyamah)"
+heading: "Chapter 75a of the Quran Simplified"
+date: 2021-11-20
+image: "/covers/quran.jpg"
+description: "O People of the Book!
+Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
+A light from Allah has come to you, and a clear Book."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 I swear by:
 - the Day of Resurrection.
 - the blaming soul.

 Does man think that We will not reassemble his bones?

-4. Yes, We are Able to reconstruct his fingertips.
+{{< s v="4" >}}  Yes, We are Able to reconstruct his fingertips.

-5. But man wants to deny what is ahead of him.
+{{< s v="5" >}}  But man wants to deny what is ahead of him.
 6. He asks, “When is the Day of Resurrection?”

 7. When vision is dazzled.
 8. And the moon is eclipsed.
-And the sun and the moon are joined together.
-10. On that Day, man will say, “Where is the escape?”
+And the sun and the moon are joined together.{{< s v="10" >}}  On that Day, man will say, “Where is the escape?”{{< s v="11" >}}  No indeed!
-11. No indeed!
 There is no refuge.
 12. To your
 Lord on that Day is the settlement. that Day man will be informed of eve-